 You can find accommodations near Disney World for as little as $100 a night, or you could spend upwards or $700 a night for some of nicest resorts (or even more if you go for a villa or bungalow).

 If you are interested in saving money on your trip to Disney World, we recommend booking with a travel agent (you might be surprised how much you can save even at Deluxe resorts).
 We also LOVE buying tickets through Undercover Tourist.
 They are an authorized Disney ticket seller, and always offer their tickets at a discounted price.

 How Do I Get Around Disney World?

 Disney World provides free transportation for its guests in many ways.
 If you are staying in a Disney World resort hotel, you will be able to use either buses, the monorail, boats, or the Skyliner to get to the Disney World parks.
 Access to each of these depends on the resort you are staying in, but each resort does have a way to get to each park.
-Some resorts also have walking paths to nearby parks (these are all Deluxe resorts).
+Some resorts also have walking paths to nearby parks.

 If you would like to travel within the park to other resorts or parks, you can use the transportation whether you are staying in a Disney resort or not.
 Transportation generally runs from parks to resorts, so if you want to go from park to park, hop on a bus (or the monorail or Skyliner) to get to another resort and then take their transportation to the park you want to visit.

 When Should I Start Planning my Disney Trip?

 Ideally, start planning as soon as possible.
-Hotels, Park Passes, and other reservations fill up fast.
+Hotels, Park Passes, and other reservations fill up fast, especially during crowded times.
 I like to start planning about a year ahead, but we definitely recommend planning at least 9 months ahead.

 You definitely can take a last minute trip to Disney World, but just know that some things you want to do or places you want to stay may not be available.